xiix0/scam/README.md

-You will live to see your grandchildren.
+You will be traveling and coming into a fortune.